xray-imaging/energy/README.rst

 To set the beamline energy to 20 keV::

-    $ dmm mono --energy 20
+    $ energy set --energy 20

-If the selected energy is not included in the pre-calibrated energy list, **dmm** will interpolate all motor positions using the values of the closest calibrated energies.
+If the selected energy is not included in the pre-calibrated energy list, **energy** will interpolate all motor positions using the values of the closest calibrated energies.

 To set pink beam:

 ::

-    $ dmm pink
+    $ energy pink

 Save energy
 -----------

 To save the beamline motor positions and associate them to an energy to be used at a later time::

-    $ dmm save --energy 28.32
+    $ energy save --energy 28.32

 The above will add 28.32 to the pre-calibrated energy list or, if already exists, update the beamline motor positions.
 To restore it::

-    $ dmm mono --energy 28.32
+    $ energy mono --energy 28.32

 Add/Remove precalibrated energies